Skip to content

 Data Security

 In the era of cloud computing, data security is paramount.
-Possessing comprehensive data protection capabilities can enhance visibility and insight, automatically warn of security risks, thereby improving overall protection capabilities and ensuring data availability and security compliance.
+Possessing comprehensive data protection capabilities enhances visibility and insights, automatically warns of security risks, thereby improving overall defense capabilities and ensuring data is available, secure, and compliant.

 When using Guance, its built-in tools perform risk assessment and processing on the received data.

-Guance collects monitoring information from your infrastructure and services, and centrally manages it for your analysis and processing at any time.
-In this process, servers transmit various types of data.
-Servers used normally with Guance send various types of data content.
-Most data collected through the normal use of Guance products does not contain personal privacy information.
-For non-essential personal data that may be included, we provide detailed explanations and recommendations to prevent confusion.
+Guance collects monitoring information from your infrastructure and services, and manages it centrally for your convenient analysis and processing.
+During this process, servers transmit various types of data.
+Servers operating normally with Guance send various types of data content.
+The data collected through normal use of Guance products mostly does not contain personal privacy information.
+For potentially included non-essential personal data, we provide detailed explanations and recommendations to prevent confusion.
 Guance offers multiple ways to help you reduce data risks.

 Data Security Considerations on the DataKit Side